Asd-g/TMM2/README.txt

 NOTE:
-    - On Avisynth2.6, AVX2 is always disabled even if you use TMM2_avx2.dll.

     - On Avisynth+ MT, TMM2 is set as MT_NICE_FILTER automatically.
       You don't have to set SetFilterMTMode() yourself for this filter.